The Bee Gees - Biography

 After releasing a couple of albums in the 1990’s, such as the sweeping Size Isn’t Everything (1993 Polydor) and the subdued Still Waters (1997 Polydor), The Bee Gees returned for a huge one-night concert at the MGM Grand in Las Vegas, their first show in 10 years.
 One Night Only (1998 Polygram) was an instant hit, selling over five million copies.
 The astounding CD sales prompted a string of concerts around the world, ending most fittingly in Australia, at the new Sydney Olympic Stadium.
 The last Bee Gees’ concert occurred on New Year Eve, 1999, and was called “BG2K.”
 Their final album was called This Is Where I Came In (2001 Uptown), which peaked at #16 on the Billboard chart.

 The heart and soul of The Bee Gees, Maurice Gibb, died of a strangulated intestine on January 12, 2003.
 This brought finality to the decades-spanning many times platinum artists, as his passing prompted the surviving members of Barry and Robin to retire The Bee Gees’ name for good.
 Both Barry and Robin continued to work on solo projects.
+Following many medical complications, starting in 2010, ranging from inflammation of the colon to actual colon cancer, Robin Gibb died of liver and kidney failure, May 20 2012.
+He was 62.

 Not only were The Bee Gees durable but they continued to put out new music that was artistically and commercially viable throughout their career, which spanned four decades.
 They were inducted into the Rock & Roll Hall of Fame in 1997, and remain the second most successful American band (behind The Beach Boys) in total sales.